The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Parent action for ADM and KS formulations and the expansion

 Although the $d$-dimensional metric $h_{ij}$ plays different roles in (\ref{ADMm}) and (\ref{KSm}), it is covariantly constant in both decompositions

 Depending on the decomposition, the above identity (\ref{covid}) may contain different orders of $1/c$.
-This is because the derivative $\hat{\partial}_i = e^\mu_i \partial_\mu$, in principle, includes the time derivative accompanied by a power of $c^{-1}$.
-And, for each decomposition the definition of the hatted Christoffels $\hat{\Gamma}^i_{jk}$ (\ref{Christoffel}) differs with various inverse powers of $c$, see (\ref{ADMchoice}) for the ADM case and (\ref{KSChristoffel}) for the KS case.
+This is because the derivative $\hat{\partial}_i = e^\mu_i \partial_\mu$ may or may not include the time derivative accompanied by a power of $c^{-1}$.
+And for each decomposition the definition of the hatted Christoffels $\hat{\Gamma}^i_{jk}$ (\ref{Christoffel}) differs with various inverse powers of $c$, see (\ref{ADMchoice}) for the ADM case and (\ref{KSChristoffel}) for the KS case.
 Therefore, the identity (\ref{covid}) can be separated into subidentities including different orders for each decomposition.
 In the following sections, we will show that as a generic identity (\ref{covid}) is quite useful.

 The action (\ref{SEH}) has the same form, but the meanings of the individual elements $\hat{R}, K_{ij}, n_t$ and their orders are different in each decomposition.
 In order to show this, let us note the particular forms of the tensor $K_{ij}(t, \vec{x})$ explicitly.
 While it is symmetric for the ADM case